Khamyang people: Etymology

+Bhogeswar Thomung, an 84 year-old lay Buddhist priest from Assam is believed to be one of the last person able to speak the Tai Khayang language Fluently.

 "Khamyang" itself is a Tai word, deriving etymologically from "kham" (gold) and "yang" or "jang" (to have), and meaning "people having gold".

 Language

 The Khamyang language, along with its close relatives, Khamti, Tai Phake, Turung, Tai Aiton and Shan, is classified with the Northwestern subgrouping of the Southwestern Tai languages in the Tai-Kadai language family.
 Khamyang as a language has an estimated 15 speakers, mostly elderly, remaining in Northeast India, across 8 villages.
 The majority speak the Assamese language although many Khamyang (Tai) terms are still retained in their vocabulary.
 There are also few Tai Khamyang people in Arunachal Pradesh who speak the Tai Khamti language.

 Various efforts are undergoing for the effective revival of Tai-Khamyang language by workshops, publishing souvenir, compiling textbooks, etc.